-Improving your negotiation skills can only take you so far – eventually you need to assess your behavior preferences as a negotiator.
+Improving your negotiation techniques can only take you so far – eventually you need to assess your behavior preferences as a negotiator.
 Being able to predict how you will behave in a given bargaining scenario will help you augment the negotiation training you have received as well as help you achieve better outcomes at the bargaining table and refine your negotiation techniques.
 Although forecasting errors are extremely common, you can minimize their impact on your negotiations by following these three guidelines.

 1. Consider the Opposite